Recently, I toured York in my killer Spanish loafers. They're sharp, shiny and, pointy toed. Also very flat.

 These offer comfort and style on a 3/4" heel - just enough lift to prevent that burning instep sensation you can get with real flats after a long day pounding city pavements.
 For an added reassurance of comfort, the soft lining and cushioned footbed feature Adiprene by Adidas.
 Now, I have to admit, I am a sucker for this Golden Rod yellow color.
 But, they also come in a range of sensible light grey, light green and dark blue nubuck.

 Okay, I have to confess that I used to steer clear of Naturalizers because I thought they were for either nurses or grannies.
-But there's nothing granny-ish about these cute denim-look flats with an elastic instep strap - though I bet a lot of nurses would appreciate the comfort of their smooth lining, cushioned insole and 3/4 inch heel.
-They're made of leather and mesh or velour suede and mesh and come in imaginatively named Spring Denim, Ocean Green,Stoney Delight or Black.
-Light, easy to pack, and funky fun for sightseeing all day and or casual dining out
+But there's nothing granny-ish about these cute flats with an elastic instep strap - though I bet a lot of nurses would appreciate the comfort of their smooth lining, cushioned insole and concealed one inch heel.
+They're made of leather and mesh and come in a color described as "Tender Taupe" that looks positively girly.
+Light, easy to pack, and funky fun for sightseeing all day and or casual dining out.

 Sometimes you just need a pair of plain black pumps.
 If you are going to spend your day shopping in smart shops - on London's Bond Street, say - followed by a smart dinner and then theatre to follow, you don't want to shuffle around in a pair of flatties, no matter how cute and comfortable they are.
-Leave to those clever comfort techies at Clarks to come up with a classic patent leather pump on a two and a half inch, leather wrapped heel, with their OrthoLite cushioned footbeds, hidden inside.
-Another comfort feature is the 1/4 inch inset platform in the midsole.
-You have to squint to see it but that little extra lift near the ball of your foot makes wearing these little heels much easier.
-It comes in any color you want as long as it's black patent.
+Leave to those clever comfort techies at Naturalizer to come up with a classic leather pump on a two and a quarter inch, leather wrapped heel.
+Its curves make it look higher.
+And the shoe has a cushioning insole and Naturalizer comfort features built in.
+It comes in black leather, black patent, chestnut mock croc and several other colors.

 I'll be honest here - I'm not a great fan of flat shoes for walking around and sight-seeing.
 Without arch support, they can lead to really painful feet after several hours of walking around.
 But these cute casuals, in pebble grain leather in a host of colors, hide a clever secret.
 They only look like flatties.
 Inside they're full of Naturalizer's shock absorbing, stress relieving cushioning.
 They have super flexible thermoplastic rubber soles that suppress shock and removable "memory foam" insoles with extra padding in the heel.
 Plus they come in scads of delicious colors including champagne, lemon yellow, summery nude and all the usual suspects.